owid/etl/docs/architecture/workflow/staging-servers.md

     UpdatedChart->>PublishedChart: Updates with approved revision on staging are applied directly (with --approve-revisions flag)
     Note over UpdatedChart, PublishedChart: Submit revision if chart has been modified on live
 ```

+!!! info "Run `etl-staging-sync --help` for more details"